nandanv2702/blog/content/posts/idea-list/index.md

 12. [ ] What does it mean when someone says an app must "scale well" - what kind of architectural concerns does this actually talk about?
 Is it talking about the event-blocking nature of certain types of functions?
 What does it _really_ mean?

-13. [ ] NodeJS security conerns - because this topic scares me
+13. [ ] NodeJS security concerns - because this topic scares me

 14. [ ] What exactly does `canonical_url` mean and how does it affect SEO?

+15. [x] Using Promises in JS

+16. [x] Array / Object Destructuring